Curriculum, Rotations & Conferences

 • Neurology grand rounds (weekly)

-For the cerebrovascular and pediatric conferences, the fellow is responsible for presenting the cases and is to review the cases with a faculty member prior to the conference.
+For the Neuro-oncology tumor board and Head and neck tumor board the fellow is responsible for presenting the cases and is to review the cases with a faculty member prior to the conference.

 Other conferences attended by neuroradiology faculty that the fellow should attend periodically: